sashkavyshka/salt_homework/README.md

+# How to run on GitHub Actions

+If you're using GitHub Actions, Server job and Pytest Job run in parallel, and Pytest job is waiting for 60 sec to test that the server is down.

 # How to run locally

-To run the server locally you need to run the server.py file If you're using GitHub Actions, Server job and Pytest Job run in parallel, and Pytest job is waiting for 60 sec to test that the server is down.
+To run the server locally you need to run the server.py file

 ### Run the server.py
 Change to the repository directory